 December 18, 2019

 A London-based trade association proposed creating an organization to run a US$5 billion research fund for eliminating carbon from global shipping.

 Children in the play area at the refugee triage center in Boa Vista, Brazil (AN/Michael Swan)

 December 16, 2019

-(AN) — Six countries and the United Nations opened the first Global Refugee Forum on Monday to help poor nations overwhelmed by taking in people fleeing for safety across international borders.
+Six countries and the U.N. opened the first Global Refugee Forum to help poor nations overwhelmed by taking in people fleeing for safety across borders.